 - Do you want to use geocoding?
 For address geocoding, you add an address locator to your geodatabase.
 A locator is a combination of one of more feature classes containing addressable features (such as address range information for street centerlines) and a set of address styles and matching rules.
 Each locator dataset is used as the source for matching a single address or a large file of addresses to find address locations.You can create locators and save copies of them independent of the geodatabase.
 This allows you to share your locators with many kinds of users for their own geocoding work.

 - Do you want to use linear referencing to locate events or facilities along transportation lines?
 Linear feature vertices can also include m-values.
 Some GIS applications employ a linear measurement system used to interpolate distances along linear features, such as along roads, streamlines, and pipelines.
 You can assign an m-value to each vertex in a feature.
 One common example is a highway milepost measurement system used by departments of transportation for recording pavement conditions, speed limits, accident locations, and other incidents along highways.
 Two commonly used units of measure include milepost distance from a set location, such as a county line, and distance from a reference marker.Vertices for measurements can be either (x,y,m) or (x,y,z,m).
 Support for these data types is often referred to as linear referencing.
 The process of geolocating events that occur along these measurement systems is referred to as dynamic segmentation.
 Measured coordinates form the building blocks for these systems.
-In the linear referencing implementation in ArcGIS, the term "route" refers to any linear feature, such as a city street, highway, river, or pipe, that has a unique identifier and a common measurement system along it.
+In the linear referencing implementation in ArcGIS, the term route refers to any linear feature, such as a city street, highway, river, or pipe, that has a unique identifier and a common measurement system along it.
 A collection of routes with a common measurement system can be built on a line feature class as follows:

 - Do you want to model elevation using triangulated irregular networks?
 Or do you need to manage lidar or bathymetric point collections?
 The geodatabase has a terrain dataset to model surfaces using triangulated networks and to manage large multipoint collections such as lidar and bathymetry data.
 Terrains are used to manage massive 3D point collections (such as billion-point lidar collections) as well as other 3D features, and to generate multiresolution TINs from these collections.

 - Do you want to include cartographic representations and rules in your feature classes?
-A cartographic representation can be added to a feature class to hold drawing rules or alternative graphic representation for the map display of features.
+A representation can be added to a feature class to hold drawing rules or alternative graphic representation for the map display of features.
 In GIS, most users automate mapping by defining a set of map layers.
 A map layer is a set of rules for how to symbolize and label features on each map.
 Sometimes layers are not enough to convey the information properly.
 For example, you might have street centerlines that connect at intersections.
-But if you want to show bridges, overpasses, tunnels, and so forth, you cannot easily show these on your map.
+But if you want to show bridges, overpasses, tunnels, and so on, you cannot easily show these on your map.

 A cartographic representation enables users to apply special overrides, rules, and graphics to ensure that the map representation is clear.
 For example, in a map display, road symbols exaggerate the size of roads and can cause conflicts with other features such as streams and buildings.
 With cartographic representations, you can offset some feature symbols to remove the conflicts—without having to change the underlying geographic location of the features.
 You can move the road representations off of the rivers and offset buildings from road symbols.